dedonlab/metagenomic_PT-seq_data_analysis/README.md

 Column 9: strand.

 ### 7. Summarize and report the profile of PT sites depending on the depth and depth-to-coverage ratio
 The cutoff of the depth of read pileups and the cutoff of pileup-depth-to-coverage ratio determine the specificity and sensitivity of PT site detection.
 The larger depth and ratio, the more specificity and less sensitivity.
-Therefore, we summarize the number of PT sites and the specificity of PT sites/total pileup sites for a range of depth from 1 to 50 and a range of depth-to-coverage ratio from 0.1 to 1.0.
+Therefore, we summarize the number of PT sites and the specificity of PT sites/total pileup sites in a range of depth from 1 to 50 and a range of depth-to-coverage ratio from 0.1 to 1.0.

 ```
+list=list_genome_motif.txt
+sh summary_sensitivity_specificity.sh ${list}

+# calculate the number of PT sites per 1000,000 nts per 1000,000 reads
+#read_num=the number of reads
+#total_nts=the number of nts of the metagenome calculated based on the abundance of each genome multiplying the size of each genome from Kraken2-Bracken

+total_nts=6587876
+read_num=4700797
+job=demo  # job name
+sh normalize_nts_reads.sh ${job} ${total_nts} ${read_num}

 ```
+Intermediate files:
+allsite_${job}_r${ratio}_depth.txt.
+The number of all sites per genome per 1M nts per 1M reads in a range of depth from 1 to 50 and a range of depth-to-coverage ratio from 0.1 to 1.0.
+ptsite_${job}_r${ratio}_depth.txt.
+The number of PT sites per genome per 1M nts per 1M reads in a range of depth from 1 to 50 and a range of depth-to-coverage ratio from 0.1 to 1.0.

+Output:
+allsite_${job}_r${ratio}_depth_normalized.txt.
+The number of all sites per genome per 1M nts per 1M reads in a range of depth from 1 to 50 and a range of depth-to-coverage ratio from 0.1 to 1.0.
+The last row is the sum of sites of all genomes.
+ptsite_${job}_r${ratio}_depth_normalized.txt.
+The number of PT sites per genome per 1M nts per 1M reads in a range of depth from 1 to 50 and a range of depth-to-coverage ratio from 0.1 to 1.0.
+The last row is the sum of sites of all genomes.

 ## Contributors
 Yifeng Yuan, Ph.D.  yuanyifeng@mit.edu